Skip to Content

 Diamond Head State Monument on Oahu

 The most important thing to remember is it’s scorching hot in Hawaii, and the hiking trail offers no protection from the sun.
-So, the best time to hike Diamond Head is in the early hours of the morning.
+So, the best time to hike Diamond Head is early morning.

 If you’re spending 7 days on Oahu, check the weather forecast and pick a day when the heat is tolerable.

 Since the early morning is the best time to hike, it’s also the busiest time.
-Be prepared for a crowd and learn to exercise some patience.
+During peak times, prepare for a crowd and learn to exercise patience.

 It’s best to wear a sun hat, sunscreen, and carry both water and a snack.
 There is a food truck, vending machines, bathrooms, and a fountain to fill your collapsible water bottles at the park’s entrance.